Ahamedsyed858/EXP.NO.1-EXPERIMENTAL-VERIFICATION-OF-VARIOUS-TYPES-OF-SAMPLING-TECHNIQUES/README.md

 ## Result
 Thus the sapmpling and reconstruction of the given input signal is done using different types of sampling techniques was verified successfully.

-## TABLE

-## OUTPUT GRAPHS

-## RESULT
-Thus the sapmpling and reconstruction of the given input signal is done using different types of sampling techniques.